haxiomic/GPU-Fluid-Experiments/README.md

 	haxelib run flow run web

- run (it'll start a server and open a web browser)
+(it'll start a server and open a web browser)

 That is a bit much to type out frequently so it’s worth making an alias, on OS X I use